arielsalminen/responsive-nav.js/README.md

 		label: "Menu", // String: Label for the navigation toggle
 		insert: "after", // String: Insert the toggle before or after the navigation
 		customToggle: "", // Selector: Specify the ID of a custom toggle
+		closeOnNavClick: false, // Boolean: Close the navigation when one of the links are clicked
 		openPos: "relative", // String: Position of the opened nav, relative or static
 		navClass: "nav-collapse", // String: Default CSS class.
 If changed, you need to edit the CSS too!
+		navActiveClass: "js-nav-active", // String: Class that is added to <html> element when nav is active
 		jsClass: "js", // String: 'JS enabled' class which is added to <html> element
 		init: function(){}, // Function: Init callback
 		open: function(){}, // Function: Open callback